Dare to know.

 For digital photography, I shoot on Fujifilm X mount camera systems.

-For film, I shoot with the Nikon FE2.
+For film, I shoot with a Nikon FE2.

 DSCF0402.jpg